XanderHendry/m1_project_reflections/README.md

 5. What was a resource that you used during this project and how did you use this to move your project forward?
    - I always make sure to use the ruby docs as much as I can, I also joined some group study session with my cohortmates that let us solve a few problems together and use that knowledge for the rest of the project.

-Paired Paired
+Paired Paired battleship
 Project Overview
 List out the tools you used:
 ...

-Write a 1-2 sentence synopsis of what this project does:
+this project has been the most complex one I've worked on so far.
+I've used every tool I've used in previous projects, and Michael and I challenged ourselves to research and impliment inheritance, class methods and integers, and Michael even learned how to colorize our rendering in the terminal.

+Write a 1-2 sentence synopsis of what this project does: this project will create and run a game of battleship between the user and a computer.
+It has 3 points for customization; customizable board sizes, from 4x4(standard) to 9x9; customizeable ships, using custom names and a size between 2 and 1 square less than the max board size; and easy, and normal difficulty settings.
 Reflection Questions:
 1. What was your pairing style like?
 How did you manage your Github work flow?
 What are your thoughts on that workflow?
+   - we started with paired programming.
+At the beginning of the project the tasks didn't seem like they could be easily divided, as many of the pieces were dependent on eachother.
+Once we got a bit further into the iterations we were able to split up the work and complete it asyncronously.
+I really enjoyed pairing with Michael, I felt that our development styles meshed well, and we were able to work out a good schedule.
+He also had some really amazing insights and really helped me deepen my understanding of a few concepts.
-2. What skill do you feel you have a better handle on after working on this project?
+3. What skill do you feel you have a better handle on after working on this project?
 What skill has this project lead you to realize you need more practice on?
+   - I think I have a better handle on expressing my thoughts, ideas, and concerns with more technical language.
+I think I need to work on driver/navigator workflow more, we kind of ended up just watching eachother code and bouncing ideas back and forth a good bit.
-3. What strategies help you best work with others?
+5. What strategies help you best work with others?
 What would you like others to know about how you work best?
+   - I think doing a dtr really helped, with the time difference I was stressed about scheduling, but we were able to talk about possible times early on and we didn't end up having any problems.
+I also realized that I sometimes need to take some asyncronous time to work out all my ideas or else I'll end up derailing us a bit whenever we're making good progress by sugguesting things that might not even work as soon as I think of them.

 Group Project
 Project Overview